Skip to main content

 New Work in Karbon

-• Project Colour set by either Karbon Work Type or Project Owner or Work Client Group (coming soon), this is a global setting for the integration.
+• Project Colour set by either Karbon Work Type or Float Project Owner, this is a global setting for the integration.

 • Project Status will be Confirmed